The Short Answer

 When AI-Powered Is Enough

-- Large enterprises with dedicated project managers, established workflows, and teams that already use Jira/Asana religiously — they need better search and summarization, not automatic extraction
+- Large enterprises with dedicated project managers and teams that already use Jira/Asana religiously

-- Teams that primarily use chat for casual communication — if your real work happens in documents and project boards, AI-powered chat summaries add genuine value
+- Teams where real work happens in documents, not chat — AI-powered summaries add genuine value

-- Organizations locked into Microsoft or Google ecosystems — the integration benefits of Teams Copilot or Gemini within their respective suites can outweigh the limitations
+- Organizations locked into Microsoft or Google ecosystems where integration benefits outweigh limitations

 When You Need AI-Native

-- Chat is where your real work happens — if decisions, tasks, and commitments are made in conversation (not just in formal project tools), you need AI that extracts from chat, not just summarizes it
+- Chat is where your real work happens — decisions, tasks, and commitments are made in conversation, not formal project tools

-- Your team won't use separate PM tools — you've tried Notion, Asana, or ClickUp, and your team stopped updating them after two weeks.
-You need work to be structured automatically from the tool they already use
+- Your team won't use separate PM tools — you've tried Notion, Asana, or ClickUp and they stopped after two weeks

-- You're a founder or operator wearing multiple hats — you don't have a project manager to organize work.
-You need the tool to do it for you
+- You're a founder or operator wearing multiple hats — you don't have a project manager to organize work

-- Speed matters more than process — you're moving fast, making dozens of decisions a day in chat, and things are starting to slip through the cracks
+- Speed matters more than process — you're moving fast and things are starting to slip through the cracks

 The Bottom Line